Browse MacDonald, Mantle, Marshall, Maugham, McKenny, McMeekin, McMurtry, Miller, and more

 $10.00

-[Armed Services Editions] Mencken, H. L. Happy Days 1880-1892.
+[Armed Services Editions] Mencken, H. L. Heathen Days 1890-1936.
 NY, Armed Services Editions, n.d.
-(1944), first edition thus, wrappers.
+(1943), first edition thus, wrappers.
 Softcover.
-No. F-159 in this important series, preface by Mencken, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD33758
+No. A-13, just the 13th title issued in this important series, the third volume of his memoirs, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+41st Special Services Unit headquarters stamp, aged, very good.
+JD33741

 [Steinbeckiana] Messner, Mike.
 Steinbeck Country in Dubious Homage.
 Salinas, Mike Messner, 1979, first edition, wrappers.
 Softcover.
 An essay on John Steinbeck and agricultural politics, this copy Inscribed by the author with an Autographed Letter Signed from him laid in loosely, Morrow 656.
 Fine.
 JD28960